skandar9/aim/README.md

 Contact Message Handling: The application includes a contact module that allows users to send messages to the organization.
 It provides a form for users to enter their name, email, phone number, and message.
 The messages are securely sent via email to the organization's designated email address for further communication.

 > :warning: **Warning:** This contents below ↓ contains just parts of my code.
 >                        You can access my full project files by clone it from my GitLab repository
->                        (requires asking for my permissions  to grant you access to it)
+>                        (requires asking for my permissions  to grant you access to it):
 >                        https://gitlab.com/skandar.s1998/aim

 ## Contents